• Skip to primary navigation

 Barley and Farro are both versatile grains that provide a wholesome base for many savory dishes.

-These grains can be used interchangeably in stews, soups, and salads to add texture and flavor to the dish.
+These grains can be used interchangeably in stews, soups, and salads to add texture and flavor to the dish - see a barley vs oatmeal comparison for more breakfast and porridge swaps.

 In addition, Barley is suitable for making risotto while Farro is an excellent option for grain-based pilafs.

-When it comes to preparing baked goods, including bread and cookies, Barley flour is the preferred choice as it adds a unique flavor profile.
+Including bread and cookies, Barley flour is the preferred choice as it adds a unique flavor.

 Farro flour is not generally used for baking due to its coarser texture.